NORD Summit 2026 Banner Ad

 Causes

 In Adie syndrome, both these nerve cells are damaged.
-Because there are so many nerve cells serving accommodation usually a sufficient amount survive.
-Therefore, accommodation difficulties are not obvious or less obvious.
+Because there are so many nerve cells that help with accommodation, usually enough survive.
+Therefore, accommodation difficulties are not obvious or are less obvious.
 Eventually, the damaged nerves may regenerate, but some do so improperly (aberrant regeneration).
 Because the nerve cells serving the pupillary sphincter are very few it is unlikely that many of them regenerate and restore the pupillary light reflex.
-However, cells that supply the ciliary muscle may regenerate and innervate not only the ciliary muscle but also the pupillary sphincter muscle (aberrant regeneration).
+However, cells that supply the ciliary muscle may also suffer aberrant regeneration and regenerate and innervate not only the ciliary muscle but also the pupillary sphincter muscle.
 This explains why the near response in a tonic pupil is present but slow.
 It is being elicited by nerve cells that were designed for accommodation, a slower movement than pupillary constriction.
-In most instances, damage to the ciliary ganglion or the postganglionic nerves is believed to be caused by a viral infection.
-There is evidence that also autoimmune processes may play a role.
-Tumor, trauma, and inflammation (especially syphilis) have also been linked to Adie syndrome.
-The syndrome has also occurred as a complication of surgery to the area of the eye socket.
-It is also seen in giant cell arteritis, a severe vasculitis of the elderly.
-There are rare cases where a tonic pupil has occurred as a paraneoplastic disorder, but so far only in patients were the malignant disease already was known.
+In most people, damage to the ciliary ganglion or the postganglionic nerves is thought to be caused by a viral infection.

 • < Previous section